Thanksgiving Side Dishes NOT cooked in the oven!

 Cranberry Sauce can often be made ahead and frozen – take out of the freezer two days before to thaw.

-A Thanksgiving table is complete without Cranberry Sauce (at least in my home!) and a couple of these are even made in the slow cooker?
+A Thanksgiving table is not complete without Cranberry Sauce (at least in my home!) and a couple of these are even made in the slow cooker!
 Even better in my book!

 - Cranberry Cherry Apple Sauce is from Recipes to Nourish.
 The addition of apples and cinnamon sounds like such a beautiful combination.
 I bet it’s really fragrant too, mmm!!